Mattshanevdberg/masters-raspberry-pi-dev/README.md

 # Raspberry Pi Based Remote Video Monitoring Device
 The following is a step by step guide to setting up a remote video monitoring device.

-This github contains the software code that is run on the device Please see paper: 'OPEN Monitor: An Open Source Wildlife Monitoring Systems for Africa' for further information on application
+This github contains the software code that is run on the device.

+Please see paper: 'OPEN Monitor: An Open Source Wildlife Monitoring Systems for Africa' for further information on application

-## Functionality Overview: ##
+## Functionality overview: ##
 - Automatic remote video and image monitoring system
 - Automatic video recording on start up
 - Uploading captured data to a google drive over predetermined time periods over a wifi connection